 Principles of equal opportunity in hiring

-ASU Law Career Center expects that prospective employers will provide students and graduates with equal opportunity to obtain employment, without discrimination or segregation on the ground of race, color, religion, national origin, sex, gender (including identity and expression), age, disability, or sexual orientation.
-ASU Law does not make its services, interviewing facilities, or job posting and recruiting system available to employers who discriminate or segregate in their hiring on the basis of race, color, national origin, religion, sex, gender (including identity and expression), sexual orientation, disability, age, or any other basis prohibited by applicable law.
-A limited exception to this policy exists for military recruiters, but only insofar as their employment and hiring practices are permitted under existing federal law.
+ASU Law Career Center expects that prospective employers will provide students and graduates with equal opportunity to obtain employment, without discrimination or segregation on the ground of race, color, religion, national origin, sex, gender (including identity and expression), age, disability, sexual orientation, or military status.
+ASU Law does not make its services, interviewing facilities, or job posting and recruiting system available to employers who discriminate or segregate in their hiring on the basis of race, color, national origin, religion, sex, gender (including identity and expression), sexual orientation, disability, age, military status, or any other basis prohibited by applicable law.